Alabama Hands & Voices Board of Directors

 Hands & Voices is a non-profit, parent-driven national organization dedicated to supporting families of children who are deaf or hard of hearing.
 We are non-biased about communication methodologies and believe that families can make the best choices for their child if they have access to good information and support.
 Our membership includes families who communicate manually and/or orally.
-From American Sign Language to cochlear implants, our organization represents people from all different approaches to, and experiences with, deafness or hearing loss.
+From American Sign Language to cochlear implants and spoken language, our organization represents people from all different approaches to, and experiences with, deafness or hearing loss.
 We are one of over 40 Hands & Voices chapters comprised mainly of parents along with professionals.

 Please contact us through this website or e-mail us at firstname.lastname@example.org

 Many organizations for the deaf or hard of hearing rally around a philosophy of communication.
 Hands & Voices doesn’t not promote specific communication choices or methodologies, but we have information about them and can direct families or professionals to other fine support organizations for specific information.
 Our rallying points are areas of interest that are common to all people, but especially parents, connected by the interests of the deaf or hard of hearing, and include these values ….